Fremantle Stuff > People > William Owston (1824-1903)

-Captain William Owston was born in Chatham, Kent, England 13 September 1824, and died 29 March 1903 in Fremantle, Western Australia, at 78 years of age.
-His body was interred in Cemetery Congreg-Portion Fremantle, Western Australia, Fremantle. source
+Captain William Owston (1824-1903) arrived in Fremantle on board the Mary, in 1851.
+He was born in Chatham, Kent, England 13 September 1824, and died 29 March 1903 in Fremantle, Western Australia, at 78 years of age.
+His body was interred in Cemetery Congreg-Portion Fremantle, Western Australia, Fremantle (source).

-What follows is the biographical entry for Owston from Kimberly's 1897 History.
+What follows is the biographical entry for William Owston from Kimberly's 1897 History.

 CAPTAIN WILLIAM OWSTON.